About Me

 Research Interests

 Psychiatric disorders impose a substantial and growing burden on global health, yet their diagnosis still relies largely on clinical symptoms rather than objective biological markers.
-Although genetic studies have identified numerous risk loci, translating these findings into disease mechanisms remains challenging because psychiatric disorders involve complex interactions among genetic, environmental, cellular, and circuit-level factors.
+Although genetic studies have identified numerous risk loci associated with psychiatric disorders, understanding how these variants influence gene expression, cellular function, and brain pathology remains a major challenge because psychiatric disorders involve complex interactions among genetic variation, transcriptional regulation, cellular states, environmental factors, and neural circuits.

-Recent advances in single-cell omics, spatial transcriptomics, spatial proteomics, and multi-omics integration are transforming the way we study the human brain.
-These approaches allow us to examine disease-associated molecular alterations at cellular and spatial resolution, helping to reveal vulnerable cell types, altered cellular states, and tissue-context-dependent molecular programs in psychiatric disorders.
+Recent advances in single-cell transcriptomics, spatial transcriptomics, spatial proteomics, and multi-omics integration are transforming the way we study the human brain.
+These approaches allow us to characterize cell-type-specific gene expression, dynamic cellular states, and tissue-context-dependent molecular programs in psychiatric disorders.

-By integrating postmortem brain resources, single-cell genomics, genetic findings, and clinical phenotypic information, we may better understand how psychiatric risk is manifested in specific brain cell populations.
+By integrating postmortem brain transcriptomic resources, single-cell transcriptomics, genetic findings, proteomics, and clinical phenotypic information, we may better understand how psychiatric risk influences cell-type-specific transcriptional programs and cellular states in the human brain.
 Such integrative approaches may also help uncover shared and disorder-biased biological alterations across psychiatric diagnoses and contribute to the discovery of potential biomarkers.

 Moving forward, I plan to investigate psychiatric disorders through cross-disorder and cross-region single-cell analyses, particularly in major depressive disorder, schizophrenia, and bipolar disorder.
-I aim to explore shared and disorder-biased cellular changes underlying psychiatric symptoms, and to interpret post-GWAS signals in disease-relevant brain cell types and cellular states.
+I aim to explore shared and disorder-biased cellular changes underlying psychiatric symptoms, and to interpret post-GWAS signals by linking genetic risk variants to cell-type-specific gene expression, regulatory programs, and disease-associated cellular states.

 In parallel, I am interested in applying spatial technologies such as Visium HD and CODEX to further refine brain atlases of psychiatric disorders.
-Through this work, I hope to contribute to a more mechanistic and clinically relevant understanding of mental illness, from genetic risk to cell-type-specific molecular programs and potential translational biomarkers.
+Through this work, I hope to contribute to a more mechanistic and clinically relevant understanding of mental illness, from genetic variation to transcriptional dysregulation, altered cellular states, and potential translational biomarkers.